-The Notes will mature on February 27, 2019, unless earlier redeemed pursuant to the terms thereof and the Indenture.
+The Notes will mature on May 2, 2021, unless earlier redeemed pursuant to the terms thereof and the Indenture.

-The Notes will bear interest at 6.375% per annum from the Original Issue Date or from the most recent interest payment date to which interest has been paid or duly provided for, payable in arrears on August 28, 2018 and February 27, 2019 (each an "Interest Payment Date"), Interest on the Notes will be paid to Holders of record at the close of business on August 13, 2018 and February 12, 2019 immediately preceding an Interest Payment Date (each, a "Record Date"), notwithstanding any transfer, exchange or cancellation thereof after a Record Date and prior to the immediately following Interest Payment Date.
+The Notes will bear interest at 9.875% per annum from the Original Issue Date or from the most recent interest payment date to which interest has been paid or duly provided for, payable semi-annually in arrears on May 2 and November 2 of each year (each an "Interest Payment Date"), commencing November 2, 2019.
+Interest on the Notes will be paid to Holders of record at the close of business on April 17 or October 18 immediately preceding an Interest Payment Date (each, a "Record Date"), notwithstanding any transfer, exchange or cancellation thereof after a Record Date and prior to the immediately following Interest Payment Date.
 Interest on the Notes will be calculated on the basis of a 360-day year comprised of twelve 30-day months.
-So long as the Notes are held in global form, each payment in respect of the Global Note will be made to the person shown as the holder of the Notes in the Register at the close of business (of the relevant clearing system) on the Clearing System Business Day before the due date for such payments, where "Clearing System Business Day" means a weekday (Monday to Friday, inclusive) except December, 25 and January, 1.
+So long as the Notes are held in global form, each payment in respect of the Global Note will be made to the person shown as the holder of the Notes in the Register at the close of business (of the relevant clearing system) on the Clearing System Business Day before the due date for such payments, where "Clearing System Business Day" means a weekday (Monday to Friday, inclusive) except December 25 and January 1.